Munshira-Noor-B/chatterbot/README.md

 the language independent design of chatterbot allows it to be trained to speak any language.

 #before working on chatterbot:
---make sure that a chatterbot is installed(this chatterbot is chatterbot 0.8.6 installed)
+--make sure that a chatterbot is installed(this chatterbot is chatterbot version 0.8.6)

 INSTALLATION:use "pip install chatterbot==0.8.6" command to install the chatterbot

 #while executing the program check for the following:
+*check the indentation
-if you get a EOL error(end of line error):
+*if you get a EOL error(end of line error):
    ---check if the quotes has been ended correctly.
    ---check brackets.
    ---use forward slashes instead of back slashes in location addresses.